One more death recorded in Adur

-There was one more coronavirus death recorded in the latest five-day period in Adur.

-The dashboard shows 105 people had died in the area by April 19 (Tuesday) – up from 104 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 105 people had died in the area by April 21 (Thursday) – up from 104 on Wednesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Adur.